 Post 9/11 Veterans Education Assistance Act of 2008

 This law established a program at the U.S. Department of Veterans Affairs to provide benefits for veterans of the Iraq and Afghanistan conflicts.
 The program provides benefits for up to four years based on a proportional calculation of 36 months of duty for up to four academic years' of annual assistance.
-For the 2012-2013 academic year, the maximum total annual award is $19,198.31.
+For the 2013-2014 academic year, the maximum total annual award is $19,198.31.
+The 2014-15 maximum annual amount should be available in August 2014.
 This program also provides veterans enrolled full-time a monthly housing allowance based on military housing benefit rates and an annual stipend of $1,000 for books and supplies.

 Only individuals entitled to the maximum benefit (based on service requirements) are eligible to receive this funding.
 A student or eligible dependent may be eligible if the veteran

 served an aggregate period of active duty after September 10, 2001 of at least 36 months

 was honorably discharged from active duty for a service connected disability and served 30 continuous days after September 10, 2001

 has a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran's service under the eligibility criteria listed above.
 For transfer of benefit policy and information can be found at on the Department of Defense website.

 More information about the Post 9/11 Veterans Assistance Act of 2008 is available here.